Aryan-Jain-1710/Tic-Tac-Toe/README.md

 ## Setup
-Make sure you have the latest version of Python installed and also install the libraries mentioned above.
+Make sure to git clone this repository.
+After cloning, make sure the latest version of Python and all mentioned packages are installed and the project is ready for use!

 ## Repository Information